Elensil/Facet_Graph_Convolution/README.md

 ## Usage

+### Quick setup
 - For a quick setup, download the pretrained model [here](https://drive.google.com/file/d/1mVqAnNFKQ-gdyNFGI1cj2eiYHVh2g3D6/view?usp=sharing), and extract it into the 'Networks' folder.
 Then, you can  change the paths in seetings.py (see below) and skip directly to inference.
 This model is trained on the synthetic dataset of [Wang et al.](https://wang-ps.github.io/denoising.html).
+- For a quick test on some data shown in the paper (fig. 15 and 16), extract [this file](https://drive.google.com/file/d/1jrOtU5TPOqt3Pd67mO4tPxHevefiR56n/view?usp=sharing) into the Data/ folder and run infer.py

+### Training
 - Before you start, have a look have the settings.py file and set the path parameters.
 Make sure the specified folders exist.
 You can have a look at all the parameters, and you can tweak some of them once you are familiar with the whole program.
 You may have to if you have some memory issues.
 - Raw mesh data need to be preprocessed before training.
 Run preprocess.py to preprocess your training dataset.
 This might take some time depending on your amount of data.
 By default, data will be saved to BINARY_DUMP_PATH parameter in settings.
 Alternatively, you can download preprocessed training data [here](https://drive.google.com/file/d/1jEMRQ9d0LTvB1HiX4XhrCHAiVX3cwmSt/view?usp=sharing) and validation data [here](https://drive.google.com/file/d/1Zu3GgvTruvwGKot8UXPeVZAuLWHpBlQs/view?usp=sharing), for the synthetic dataset.
 Extract them into the 'Preprocessed_Data' folder.
 - Once you have generated binary dump files of your preprocessed training set, run train.py to train a model.

+### Inference
 - For inference, run infer.py --input_dir /my/input/dir/

-- For a quick test on some data shown in the paper (fig. 15 and 16), extract [this file](https://drive.google.com/file/d/1jrOtU5TPOqt3Pd67mO4tPxHevefiR56n/view?usp=sharing) into the Data/ folder and run infer.py
+### Parameters
+Some global parameters in settigns.py can be overriden with command line arguments:
+--network_path /my/network/path/    # Directory for model parameters
+--results_path /my/results/path/    # Directory for output meshes
+--input_dir /my/input/dir/          # Directory for input meshes during inference

 ## Tips